A Fun Side Project: Real-Time Classification of Twitter Accounts

-This is a modest (and fun!) side project that is a good example of how can work a website based on real-time machine learning predictions.
+This is a modest (and fun!) side project that is a good example of how a website based on real-time machine learning predictions can work.

 In this post, I will share how I created the model behind the algorithm, the features that influence the classification, and how I built the site to respond to real-time requests.